carpentries-incubator/SDC-BIDS-dMRI/episodes/probabilistic_tractography.md

 ~~~
 {: .language-python}

-As usual, we will use `fury` to visualize the peaks:
+As usual, we will use `FURY` to visualize the peaks:

 ~~~
 from utils.visualization_utils import generate_anatomical_slice_figure